-Join IFMGA Mountain Guide Joe Stock for the best skiing in the world.
-The mountains around Anchorage, in Southcentral Alaska, offer four mountain ranges, open faces, steep chutes and spines, glaciers and tree skiing.
+Join IFMGA Mountain Guide Joe Stock for the best skiing in the world in the mountains surrounding Anchorage.
+The ski zones near Anchorage offer four huge mountain ranges: the Kenai Mountains, Talkeetna Mountains, Chugach Mountains and Alaska Range.
+From this vast wilderness, we can find everything from open powder faces, to steep chutes and spines, to glaciers and tree skiing.
 Whether you want a single day of touring, or you're from Outside and want a full week of adventure, Joe will show you the region like no one else.

 Anchorage Ski Zones

 - Southcentral ski zones

 - Turnagain Pass (Kenai Mountains)

 - Summit Lake (Kenai Mountains)